XanaduAI/xanadu-sphinx-theme/README.rst

 * *Responsive*.
 Fluid layout that automatically adjusts for phone, tablet, and computer screens.

 * *LaTeX Macros*.
-Comes with builtin support for MathJAX and common predefined quantum optics LaTeX macros.
+Comes with built-in support for MathJAX and common predefined quantum optics LaTeX macros.

 * *Cohesive Design*.
-Supports all Xanadu product colour schemes.
+Unifies the appearance of all Xanadu Sphinx documentation.

 Installation
 ============

-Xanadu Sphinx Theme requires Python 3.7 or later.
+The Xanadu Sphinx Theme requires Python 3.7 or later.
 The latest version of the XST can be installed directly from the GitHub repository using ``pip``:

 .. code-block:: bash

     pip install git+https://github.com/XanaduAI/xanadu-sphinx-theme

 For use on `Read the Docs <https://readthedocs.org>`_, add the following to your ``doc/requirements.txt`` file:

 .. code-block:: bash